 Conclusion: Engineering Over Infrastructure

-You don't need cloud servers to process 10 million rows.
+You don't need cloud servers to process 10 billion rows.

 You don't need desktop software installations.